fniessink/access-modifiers/README.md

 ## Installation

-There is no release to the Python Package Index yet, so you'll have to install from source.
-Clone the repository and run `python setup.py install`.
+The package is available from the Python Package Index, install with `pip install access-modifiers`.

-## Tests and quality
+## Development

+To clone the repository: `git clone git@github.com:fniessink/access-modifiers.git`.

 To install the development dependencies: `pip install -r requirements-dev.txt`.